 For my family-based immigration practice, I routinely file petitions for:

 - immediate relatives of US citizens

 - immediate relatives of legal permanent residents

 - removal of conditions on permanent residency

-Please contact our Evanston law office by email with questions about your legal needs and issues.
+Please contact the Evanston law office by email with questions about your legal needs and issues.
 Provide as much information as possible regarding your inquiry.
-While this contact does not serve to establish an attorney/client relationship, it will allow our office to begin a preliminary assessment of your case.
+While this contact does not serve to establish an attorney/client relationship, it will allow my office to begin a preliminary assessment of your case.
 Your communication will be kept confidential.

 I strongly encourage foreign-born nationals to seek at least initial advice on any plans they may have regarding intended stays and/or work in the United States.
 This initial advice may help prevent them from inadvertently creating unintended problems for themselves and their families.
 Too often people wait to ask about the consequences of work in the United States and travel in and out of the United States until after the fact sometimes creating bars to certain benefits of the immigration laws that they had not anticipated.